blackflux/lambda-monitor/README.md

 - **Transparent and Configurable Pipelines** - Currently all logs are processed and handled.
 What gets processed and submitted where should be more transparent and configurable.
 - **More Services** - There are various logging and reporting services out there and adding support for more is always desired.

-*Important:* When contributing please make sure that the recorded cassettes do not expose any security relevant information.
+> :warning: When contributing please make sure that the recorded cassettes do not expose any security relevant information.
 E.g. tokens need to be replaced.